Ten Second Review

 It's very firmly a product of evolution rather than revolution.
 But there's an upgraded engine line-up including a more efficient 1.5-litre T-GDI petrol powerplant.
 Buyers also get a high-tech dual-clutch 7-speed automatic transmission option.
 And cutting-edge standards of electronic safety and media connectivity.
 It all sounds quite promising doesn't it?
 But then, if this i30 is going to be able to keep pace in this closely-fought segment, it's going to need to be.

 Quite a lot's changed with this revised model on the engine front.
 The volume 1.0-litre T-GDI 120PS petrol unit can now be ordered with 7-speed auto transmission for the first time.
-But the key news is that this volume 1.0-litre petrol unit is now available with 48-volt Mild Hybrid technology for better fuel efficiency and for the first time with a 6-speed iMT Intelligent Manual Transmission (iMT). iMT decouples the engine from the transmission after the driver releases the accelerator.
+But the key news is that this volume 1.0-litre petrol unit is now available with 48-volt Mild Hybrid technology for better fuel efficiency and for the first time with an eClutch 6-speed iMT Intelligent Manual Transmission (iMT). iMT decouples the engine from the transmission after the driver releases the accelerator.
 This allows the car to enter into two possible levels of coasting depending on the conditions.
 With the first level, the engine is idling.
 With the second level, the engine is additionally temporarily turned off to save even more fuel.
 For those who prefer to drive automatic, the 48-volt Mild Hybrid option is also available with a 7-speed dual clutch transmission.
 The 136PS version of the 1.6-litre diesel also gets the 48-volt mild hybrid set-up - and the same two-way transmission choice.

 Design and Build